Thinking about a Minneapolis elopement?

 Travel within 60 miles of Minneapolis is included and I’ve got options for anywhere in MN.
 I’ll gladly hike or get in a canoe for your perfect spot.

 Its the land of 10,000 lakes, and there are no shortage of amazing spaces for weddings outside.
 Here are a few of my favorite parks and park districts to look into, as well as my favorite architectural spaces for elopements in the twin cities.
 I include location ideas and brainstorming along with every elopement package, so please contact me for more info!

-• MINNEAPOLIS PARKS FOR ELOPEMENTS: Take a look at Minnehaha Falls and Stone Arch Bridge for truly iconic backdrops.
-A smaller park might offer more privacy- check out Gluek park in NE, Boom Island, and Lake Hiawatha.
+- Smaller parks offer more privacy- check out Gluek park in NE, Boom Island, and Lake Hiawatha.

 These all offer spaces that are also open to the public, and some have private spaces for rent for elopements:

 St Paul City Hall

 Landmark Center St Paul

 My husband and I were recently married in a small civil ceremony at the Hennepin County Government Center.
 Becca was so easy to work with and captured all of the best moments of our wedding ceremony including some portraits over at the Gutherie afterwards.
 Our personalities came shining through and we were so happy to have her capture the beginning moments of our lives together.

 I know its a wacky time to plan a wedding, and I’d love to talk with you about documenting your small wedding.
 Should we chat with you about your photography and plans?